 There are many different architectural designs of homes.
-Common designs include Cape Cod, Colonial, Ranch, Tudor, and Contemporary.
+Standard designs include Cape Cod, Colonial, Ranch, Tudor, and Contemporary.
 Each style has its unique features.

 Building a Victorian home means that you know the fundamental designs behind it.
 Here are some of the key features you should keep in mind when creating your own Victorian home.

-The asymmetrical design isn’t all that appealing when it comes to architecture and design.
+The asymmetrical design isn’t all that appealing regarding architecture and design.
 This is because it doesn’t take advantage of the Golden Ratio.

 The Golden Ratio is a mathematical theory that dictates how things should be proportioned to look aesthetically pleasing.
 Artists and architects have used this theory for centuries to create works of art and structures that are easy on the eye.

 While most homes nowadays are designed with the Golden Ratio, Victorian homes were not.
 This is because the Victorians did not care about following any rules regarding design.
 Instead, they wanted their homes to be unique and different from anything else that was out there.

 This lack of symmetry is one of the most defining features of a Victorian home.
 If you want your home to have that authentic Victorian feel, you must ensure it’s not symmetrical.
 Instead, it has different wings and projections, giving it a unique look.
 Victorians were all about individuality, so don’t be afraid to add personal touches to your home’s design.

 Intricate and Decorative Details

 Another defining feature of Victorian homes is the amount of intricate and decorative details.
 This is in stark contrast to the more minimalist designs popular today.